cornell-colab/SGFDH-2020/W3. Tabular Data: Clearning + Exploration/W3 Game Plan.md

 Find detailed instructions for installation on this [OpenRefine Github page](https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions).
 (Scroll down to the section with separate instructions for Windows and Macs.)
 Email Eliza with any problems or questions.

-* **Download the datasets linked above** and store them together in a folder that on your machine that you can find easily. *(Note: I will add the datasets to download by Tuesday evening.
-It will take just a few minutes to download them, which can be done anytime up to and including the very start of class on Wednesday.
-Thanks for your patience!)*
+* **Download the dataset Eastern_State_Admission_Book.csv**
+* Go to W3.
+Tabular Data: Cleaning + Exploration > Eastern_State_Admission_Book.csv, and click on the name of the dataset.
+A page will open, and you'll see a preview of the data table.
+* Toward the upper-right, you'll see a button that says "Raw."
+RIGHT-click it and choose "Save Link As."
+* Choose a place on your machine to store it, and download it.

 * **Sign up for an account** on [Datawrapper](https://datawrapper.de).